-Soon after ramune was first introduced, it was touted as a preventative against cholera in the Tokyo Mainichi Shimbun newspaper.
+Soon after ramune was introduced, it was touted as a preventative against cholera in the Tokyo Mainichi Shimbun newspaper.
 This saw it rise in popularity across the country, and soon, it became a fixture across Japan, appearing in Japanese pubs and restaurants everywhere.

 Want to learn more about this unique Japanese soda?
 Check out our blog about the history of ramune!

-It is widely available for consumers, too; often at supermarkets with a big Asian or Japanese food section, although our favorite Japanese drink has been known to turn up in tiny local shops too.
+It is widely available for consumers, too, often at supermarkets with a big Asian or Japanese food section, although our favorite Japanese drink has been known to turn up in tiny local shops too.

 Love Japanese sodas like ramune, Fanta, and melon soda?
 Check out TokyoTreat!
-TokyoTreat sends the fun Japanese snacks, sweets, noodles, and sodas straight from Japan right to your door!
+TokyoTreat sends fun Japanese snacks, sweets, noodles, and sodas straight from Japan right to your door!
 So drink up!

-Pro tip: If it’s your first time drinking this Japanese soda, make sure to read the directions on the bottle or our blog about how to open ramune.
+The codd-neck bottle is still common with other worldwide drinks, although it is scarce.
+Ramune is probably the most famous of them all!
+If it’s your first time drinking this Japanese soda, read the directions on the bottle or our blog about how to open ramune!

-Below are just a few examples of the many characters, from Japanese kawaii characters to shonen (young men’s) anime characters, which made it onto a ramune bottle.
+Below are a few examples of the many characters, from Japanese kawaii characters to shonen (young men’s) anime characters, which made it onto a ramune bottle.

 There is a special Hello Kitty ramune with a subtle strawberry taste and a fittingly pink bottle and cap.

-Let us know if you’ve ever tried ramune, or even spotted one in a shop near you.
+There are plenty of must-try ramune flavors out there, so keep your eye out for them.
+Tell us if you’ve ever tried ramune or spotted one in a shop near you.
 What’s the craziest flavor you’d like to try – or even the strangest one that you have tried?

 Pocky has some fantastic Christmas flavors that you can enjoy!
 As the holiday season approaches, it’s time to unwrap the joy of these delightful snacks!